 Cloud solutions also offer advantages in business-critical applications such as IT security and backup management, but also in areas such as digital contract management and signature processes.
 With regard to security, cloud services can often prove especially compelling, as in many cases security can be delivered to a higher level than could be provided in house.
-Indeed, research by AIIM found that 75% of businesses felt that security offered by cloud providers was likely to exceed that of their own servers.
+Especially for SMEs which are not able to allocate sufficient inhouse resources to data security cloud solutions can prevent severe consequences to the business caused by data breaches: for example companies that have suffered a privacy breach lose up to 88% of their customers and 75% of those that stay consider leaving.
 In the enterprise market, confidence in the cloud has now reached the point where cloud solutions are seen as a mainstream choice for even mission-critical processes such as ERP.
 Gartner describes the enterprise market as shifting to a “cloud-first” mindset and estimates that by 2020 more than 50% of outsourcing contracts will be influenced by IT and cloud services.

 SMEs slower to embrace the cloud